 In Imperial Rome, women used long hairpins with different sculptures on them.
-On special occasions, they adorned their hair with garlands, flowers and also used ribbons for their hair.
+On special occasions, they adorned their hair with garlands, flowers and also used ribbons.
 They also used hair gels made of fatty substances to style their hair in different hairdos and wore their long hair in elaborate, ornate braids close to their heads.
 For highlighting streaks in hair, powdered gold used to be added.

 Renaissance And The Hairstyle:

 As for how a women wore her hair, it varied from place to place and was greatly affected because of the constantly changing customs.
 During the renaissance period, ladies plucked their hairlines and eyebrows to achieve the high hairline inspired by Queen Elizabeth I. But the truth holds that women’s marital status defined hairstyles during this period.
 A married woman would usually have her hair braided up, but when it came to young girls who would dress up all royal yet seductive they would have a combination of bun with loose, playfully attractive curls swirls around their necks.

-As civilization advanced, hairstyling methods of arranging and dressing the hair became more varied.
+As the civilization advanced, hair styling methods of arranging and dressing the hair became more varied.
 In some places, the style was straight hair, while in others, it was curled hair.

 In both the 1960s and 1970s, men and women began to experiment more with styles that were cropped short or left loose and straight.
 The hairstyle was also determined by factors such as identifying distinct subgroups or, conforming to one’s religious values for eg. Rastafarians with dreadlocks, crew cuts, pixie hairdos or the punk look.

 THE MIDDLE AGES